Lorde teases new music with cheeky post

 “ARRIVING IN 2021 … PATIENCE IS A VIRTUE,” a message on the website reads.

-Lorde's debut album, 2013's, was also hugely successful and featured the hit single 'Royals'.
+Lorde’s debut album, 2013’s Pure Heroine, was also hugely successful and featured the hit single Royals.